-273 Wetlands Ecology and Marsh Management (0-4) Qualitative and quantitative assessment of marsh habitats and wildlife populations, emphasizing management of waterfowl and furbearers.
+272 Wetlands Ecology and Marsh Management Laboratory (0-4) Qualitative and quantitative assessment of marsh habitats and wildlife populations, emphasizing management of waterfowl and furbearers.
 Technical paper required.
 One weekend trip.
 Prerequisites: 150; previous or concurrent enrollment in 271.
 One hour.
 Fuller.

-274 Uplands Wildlife Ecology Integration of ecological principles, wildlife biology, land use, and human dimensions in wildlife.
+273 Uplands Wildlife Ecology Integration of ecological principles, wildlife biology, land use, and human dimensions in wildlife.
 Emphasis on development and maintenance of wildlife habitat, and population regulation of upland species.
-Prerequisites: 151, 174, courses in ornithology and mammalogy.
-Four hours.
+Prerequisites: 150, 174.
+Three hours.
 Hirth.